sylwiavargas/nexmo-developer/README.md

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
     ```

-2. Install required packages, create database and configure `git`.
+2. Install required packages.

     Note: A default database is created for you when you run the `db:setup` script.
-If you'd like to create and
-use a different database or user, use `createdb database_name_here` or `createuser username_here` and make sure your
+If you'd like to create and use a different database or user, use `createdb database_name_here` or `createuser username_here` and make sure your
 `.env` file is updated accordingly (See [.env.example](https://github.com/Nexmo/nexmo-developer/blob/master/.env.example)).

     ```bash
     brew install postgres rbenv git nvm redis brew services start postgresql
     brew services start redis
+    ```

+3. Create database and configure `git` -- please notice that `"NAME"` and `"user.name@vonage.com"` are just placeholder values that you need to replace

     git config --global user.name "NAME"
     git config --global user.email "user.name@vonage.com"
     ```